kuprel/min-dalle/README.md

 &nbsp;
 [![Join us on Discord](https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white)](https://discord.gg/xBPBXfcFHd)

 This is a fast, minimal implementation of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
-It has been stripped for inference and converted to PyTorch.
+It has been stripped down for inference and converted to PyTorch.
 The only third party dependencies are numpy, requests, pillow and torch.

 To generate a 3x3 grid of DALL·E Mega images it takes
 - **35 seconds** with a P100 in Colab